aqlaboratory/openfold/README.md

 the specified stock AlphaFold/OpenFold parameters (NOT AlphaFold-Multimer).
 To run inference with AlphaFold-Multimer, use the (experimental) `multimer` branch instead.

+To minimize memory usage during inference on long sequences, consider the following changes:

+- As noted in the AlphaFold-Multimer paper, the AlphaFold/OpenFold template stack is a major memory bottleneck for inference on long sequences.
+OpenFold supports two mutually exclusive inference modes to address this issue.
+One, `average_templates` in the `template` section of the config, is similar to the solution offered by AlphaFold-Multimer, which is simply to average individual template representations.
+Our version is modified slightly to accommodate weights trained using the standard template algorithm.
+Using said weights, we notice no significant difference in performance between our averaged template embeddings and the standard ones.
+The second, `offload_templates`, temporarily offloads individual template embeddings into CPU memory.
+The former is an approximation while the latter is slightly slower; both are memory-efficient and allow the model to utilize arbitrarily many templates across sequence lengths.
+Both are disabled by default, and it is up to the user to determine which best suits their needs, if either.
+- Inference-time low-memory attention (LMA) can be enabled in the model config.
+This setting trades off speed for vastly improved memory usage.
+By default, LMA is run with query and key chunk sizes of 1024 and 4096, respectively.
+These represent a favorable tradeoff in most memory-constrained cases.
+Powerusers can choose to tweak these settings in `openfold/model/primitives.py`.
+For more information on the LMA algorithm, see the aforementioned Staats & Rabe preprint.
+- Disable `tune_chunk_size` for long sequences.
+Past a certain point, it only wastes time.
+- As a last resort, consider enabling `offload_inference`.
+This enables more extensive CPU offloading at various bottlenecks throughout the model.

+Using the most conservative settings, we were able to run inference on a 4600-residue complex with a single A100.
+Compared to AlphaFold's own memory offloading mode, ours is considerably faster; the same complex takes the more efficent AlphaFold-Multimer more than double the time.

 ### Training